 General Hay married, in 1784, Mary, daughter of Charles Forbes, esq. of Ballogie, and had issue two sons and four daughters.
 The former are 1.
 Lieut.-Col. Sir Andrew Leith Hay, now Governor of Bermuda, and late M.P.for the Elgin district of Burghs ; he married, in 1816, Mary Margaret, daughter of William Clark, esq. of Buckland house ; 2. john, a Captain R.N.
 The daughters are, 1.
 Harriot-Christian, married to Sir Harry N. Lumsden, Bart. and died in 1820; 2.
 Mary, married to Major Mitchell, of Ashgrove ; 3.
 Elizabeth, married to Alexander Forbes, esq. of Blackford : and 4.
 Margaret.

 General Alexander soldiering career appears to have been an expensive one.
 As was common for landed gentry, his military commissions were mostly bought in the beginning.
-His lieutenancy was conferred upon birth as mentioned above and this being the usual career route for 2nd or 3rd son’s.
+His lieutenancy was conferred upon birth as mentioned above and this being the usual career route for 2nd or 3rd sons.
 The Hall also experienced a major construction phase during his time to 1897.
 For much of his last 38 years until 1838, Alexander spent his time at the Hall and Aberdeenshire.
 An Anomalous Trust deed (Referred to here) made by him in 1808, highlights much of the Leith and later later Leith Hay family’s complex financial arrangements that would become more cumbersome as the debts grew and the estates ability to furnish them diminished.
 From 1808 this trust controlled by Alexander Leith of Freefield and Glenkindie managed the income of the estate to repay the debts.
-It is also questionable whether any inheritance came from a West Indian Plantation on Trinidad and Tobago called the Grange.
-The family book touches upon these topics, and especially Alexander’s son’s Sir Andrew’s later situation.
-This was, however, common for many families and as landed gentry the Leith family and the Hall were also able to survive and adapt to the changing times in Scotland during this tumultuous period where a transformation in the old agrarian society was taking place.
-A growth of cities from the industrial revolution as well as the emigration of part of the populace overseas, which included all of Alexander’s youngest grandson’s from Andrew followed his passing over the next decade.
+It is also questionable whether much inheritance came from a West Indian Plantation on Trinidad and Tobago called the Grange.
+The family book and letters touch upon these topics, and especially Alexander’s son’s, Sir Andrew’s later situation.
+This was, however, common for many families and as landed gentry the Leith-Hay family and the Hall and the family’s Estate were also able to survive and adapt to the changing times in Scotland during this tumultuous period where a transformation in the old agrarian society was taking place.
+A growth of cities from the industrial revolution as well as the emigration of part of the populace overseas, which included all of Alexander’s youngest grandsons from Andrew followed his passing over the next decade.